Parotocinclus prata: Distribution and habitat

-Parotocinclus prata is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Da Prata River, which is part of the São Francisco River basin in Brazil.
+Parotocinclus prata is endemic to Brazil where it occurs in the São Francisco River basin in Minas Gerais.
 It is most often found either in clear creeks, surrounded by dense forest, with a substrate of rocks, pebbles, sand and occasionally leaf litter, or in larger water bodies with scarce marginal vegetation and an exclusively sandy substrate.
 The species is known to feed on cyanobacteria, diatoms, green algae, and other organic matter.
-It reaches 5 cm (2 inches) SL.